Marial Shayok

-Marial Makur Shayok (/ˈʃeɪɒk/ SHAY-ok; born July 26, 1995) is a South Sudanese-Canadian professional basketball player who last played for Maccabi Tel Aviv.
+Marial Makur Shayok (/ˈʃeɪɒk/ SHAY-ok; born July 26, 1995) is a South Sudanese-Canadian professional basketball player for Budućnost of the Montenegrin Prva A Liga, the ABA League, and the EuroCup.
 He played college basketball for the Virginia Cavaliers and Iowa State Cyclones.
 He was selected 54th overall by the Philadelphia 76ers in the 2019 NBA draft, and played briefly for the Sixers.
 Shayok represented the South Sudan national team in the 2023 FIBA World Cup and the 2024 Olympics.

 Early life

 Shayok was born in Ottawa, Ontario, to Sudanese father Makur and mother Helena.
 Makur played basketball at the University of Dayton (1990-92)).
 Marial has four siblings, including two who played college basketball in the NCAA.
 His sister, Yar, played for the University of Detroit Mercy, then signed with a professional team in France, while his older brother Shayok played at the IMG Academy and later at Bradley University.
+He also played basketball professionally in South America.

 Shayok started playing basketball at the age of seven, sometimes on the playgrounds, sometimes at the YMCA.
 Growing up, his favorite players were Michael Jordan, Kobe Bryant, Kevin Durant, Penny Hardaway, and Dwyane Wade.